anaconda/anaconda-project/docs/source/user-guide/tasks/create-project-archive.rst

 Excluding files from the archive
 ================================

-Do not include the ``envs/default`` directory in the archive, because conda environments are large and do not work if moved between machines.
+Do not include the ``envs/`` directory in the archive, because Conda environments are large and do not work if moved between machines.
 If your project works with large downloaded files, you might not want to include those either.

-The ``anaconda-project archive`` command automatically omits the files that Project can reproduce automatically, which includes the ``envs/default`` directory and any downloaded data.
+The ``anaconda-project archive`` command automatically omits the files that Project can reproduce automatically, which includes the ``envs/`` directory and any downloaded data.
 It also excludes ``anaconda-project-local.yml``, which is intended to hold local configuration state only.